-By now you’ve probably heard about Slack, the wildly successful communication app that’s replacing email in just about every company from AirBnB to AutoDesk.
+You are probably using Slack, the wildly successful communication app that’s replaced email in just about every company from AirBnB to AutoDesk.
 The Slack boom is part of the trend of replacing email with in-app communication, whenever possible.
 It is the business equivalent of texting, and–let’s face it–even your parents prefer texting to email these days.

 That in-app trend has extended to how companies gather customer feedback, including Net Promoter Score.
 (What company doesn’t need a high level, data-focused view of how the customer base rates their offering, plus detailed comments on why those numbers were given?
 That’s exactly what NPS provides.)
 Platforms like Wootric that deliver the Net Promoter Score survey inside web and mobile apps garner high survey response rates (25% – 60%) — another reflection of the customer’s preference for in-app interactions over email.